- Public Liability

 If you elect to pay your premium by monthly instalments, we will also charge you an instalment administration charge of $8 per month (ex.
 GST).

-If you pay by credit card we may charge you a credit card (including arrangement & handling) fee.
+If you pay by credit or debit card we may charge you a card (including arrangement & handling) fee.
 This fee covers the cost of bank charges etc. associated with such facilities.